 With us, you'll always know where your food comes from.
 When you place your weekly order, click on each menu option to learn who grew it where.
 Want to know more about local food vs regional food vs food from far far away?
 Read this.

-As a Member or Guest, you'll see the email address and phone number of the neighborhood Market Manager who delivers your local food right there on the screen when you sign into your account.
+As a Member, you'll see the email address and phone number of the neighborhood Market Manager who delivers your local food right there on the screen when you sign into your account.
 These days there are about one hundred of us across Virginia to serve our delivery areas.
 We're mostly moms who believe in living better through scrumptious, healthy eating, being kind to animals, protecting the environment, and spreading joy.
 Most of us started out as Members and eventually chose to start delivering to our neighbors.

 On weeks when you order, you'll receive an email reminder from your Market Manager before delivery day.
 If you have any delivery questions or concerns, your Market Manager is your go-to.
 They're right around the corner, ready to take care of you with excellent customer service.